mibexsoftware/bamboo-plan-dsl-plugin/docs/_projects/project.md

       - key: PLAN1KEY
         name: my plan 1
       - key: PLAN2KEY
         name: my plan 2
   ~~~
   {: title="YAML" }

 ---

 A project contains of a collection of plans.
-Each project has a ```key```, a ```name``` and multiple
+Each project has a key (which must consist of an uppercase letter followed
-plans.
-Of course, if you only want to mutate one plan then you only have to specify this one plan and not all the other
-plans of the project.
+by one or more uppercase alphanumeric characters), a name and its build plans.